mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

 ```

 Also, we could benefit from UI frameworks implementations to capture and display these errors
 but this methods will help us better to handle **uncontrolled errors**.
-With this implementations
+With these implementations
 we can handle errors globally or per section: in React it will be the `ErrorBoundary` component and in Flutter
 it will be the `ErrorWidgetBuilder`, `Flutter.onError` and `PlatformDispatcher.instance.onError`.